 In the winter, a large Christmas market opens on the square.
 Vendors start selling honey liquor and hot wine.
 The area also includes a public skating rink and plenty of food stalls selling national cuisine.

-Where to stay: The best hotels in Stare Mesto
+Recommended hotels in Stare Mesto

 There is a wide range of accommodations in Old Town, including hotels inside refurbished historic buildings and modern mid-range hotels.
 You get to stay near the action and explore Bratislava on foot.